sarkhailstorm/sarkhailstorm/README.md

 </div>
 <br>

-<p>CS grad who loves turning random ideas into stuff that actually works (most of the time).
-From Front-End magic to Back-End logic, I mess around with all kinds of projects.</p>

-<p>Bugs?
-Glitches?
-Weird errors at 2 AM?
-I actually enjoy digging into those.
-It’s like a weird hobby.</p>
+<p>CS grad who enjoys developing things just to see if they work.
+I like building things from the parts people interact with to the parts they never see.
+And somewhere along the way, I’ve realised it's pretty satisfying to take messy data and make sense of it.</p>

 <p>Big fan of Linux, scripting, and automating the boring stuff so I can focus on the fun parts.
-If you're into code, caffeine, or just complaining about semicolons, we’ll probably get along.
+If you're into code, or just complaining about semicolons, we’ll probably get along.
 Let’s connect!</p>

 <div >